 Create fuller lips or extra definition by lining lips with Charlotte Tilbury’s Lip Cheat pencil in Berry Naughty.

 When it comes to blusher, a hint is all you need to create a natural, rosy glow.
 You can also save time (and space in your clutch bag) by doubling up and using your lipstick as a blusher.
 ‘Use your fingertips to apply a little bit of your lipstick to the apples of your cheeks and blend well for a natural-looking flush,’ says make-up artist Viorela Coman.

 Make-up artist, Frances Prescott, is a fan of Stila’s multitasking Convertible Color Dual Lip & Cheek Cream.

-‘It’s a brilliant versatile two-in-one product which can be used on lips and cheeks, and gives a really natural, skin-enhancing blush.’
+‘Since it’s a brilliant versatile two-in-one product which can be used on lips and cheeks, it gives a really natural, skin-enhancing blush.’

-Hope you all enjoyed these Christmas party make up looks, I loved these tips and will be using them for my holiday makeup and party makeup looks this year!
+Finally, I hope you all enjoyed these Christmas party makeup tips!
+I loved these looks and will be using these party makeup tips for my holiday makeup looks this year!